ncbi/cxx-toolkit/pages/ch_app.md

 **Q:Is there a limit to the size of the data blobs that can be stored?**

-A:I have seen 400MB blobs there being written and read without an incident a thousand times a day (<http://mini.ncbi.nlm.nih.gov/1k3ru>).
+A:Theoretical limit is high enough to say that there is no limit; in practice, limits are imposed by hardware.
+I have seen 400MB blobs there being written and read without an incident a thousand times a day (<http://mini.ncbi.nlm.nih.gov/1k3ru>).
 We can do experiments to see how your load will be handled.
 As a general rule, you should ask <span class="oem_span">nypk4jvylGujip5ust5upo5nv/</span> for guidance when changing your NC usage.

 **Q:How is the expiration of BLOBs handled by NetCache?
 My thinking is coming from two directions.
 First, I wouldn’t want BLOBs deleted out from under me, but also, if the expiration is too long, I don’t want to be littering the NetCache.
 That is: do I need to work hard to remove all of my BLOBs or can I just trust the automatic clean-up?**